 Be honest when giving information to the State Patrol.
 Nebraska law classifies giving false information or offering false evidence of one’s identity during the CCW permit application process as a Class IV Felony.

 What If I Can’t Get a CCW Permit?

 There are various provisions in Nebraska law that prevent certain people from getting a CCW permit.
 If you have been convicted of a felony anywhere or are prohibited by federal law from purchasing or possessing a handgun, you will not be issued a CCW permit in Nebraska.
 You will also be prevented from obtaining the permit if you have been convicted of a “misdemeanor crime of violence” in the last ten years or found to be a mentally ill and dangerous person or adjudged mentally incompetent.
 If you have been convicted of any crime related to firearms, unlawful use of a weapon, or controlled substances within the last ten years, you will not be able to receive a permit.
 In addition to these issues, you cannot be issued a permit while on parole, probation, house arrest, or work release.

 If you are facing issues with obtaining a Nebraska CCW permit or facing a CCW violation, take immediate action to protect your rights.
-Contact Berry Law Firm to speak with our firearms attorneys and discuss your legal options.
+Contact Berry Law to speak with our firearms attorneys and discuss your legal options.